Glen Ballard

 Ballard founded the production company Augury in 2011.
 In collaboration with Alan Silvestri, he wrote the score for a musical adaptation of Back to the Future.
 He was inducted into the Songwriters Hall of Fame in 2023.

 Early life

 Ballard grew up in Natchez, Mississippi, where he began playing the piano and writing songs at an early age.
+His maternal grandfather was John R. Junkin, a speaker of the Mississippi House of Representatives.
 He began playing guitar and playing in a band called the Unknowns beginning in the fourth grade.
 While attending the University of Mississippi, where he was a member of Sigma Alpha Epsilon, he released a solo album.
 He earned a bachelor's degree in English, journalism, and political science, graduating in 1975.

 Career

 1970s

 After college, Ballard moved to Los Angeles with $400 and the phone number of the only person his uncle knew in L.A., a golf pro at the Bel-Air Country Club, whom Ballard called and asked if they knew anyone in the music business.
 The only person they knew was Tutti Camarata, the owner of Sunset Sound Recorders, who invited Ballard to a recording session.
 Camerata offered Ballard some studio time, which Ballard used to develop his songwriting, arranging, and production skills.
 He began working for a division of Rocket Records and continued learning about the music business.
 In 1978 Ballard wrote a song for Rocket artist Kiki Dee, which led to his being signed as a staff songwriter for MCA Music Publishing.